 Since there was no longer any rug department, I assumed that was when he started his business.
 As a matter of fact, his compact showroom was housed just above where Schumacher had its showroom back in the mid-90’s.
 That was at 57th and Lex in New York City.

-I made an appointment and N and I were ushered in by a kindly, elderly woman who sat at the front desk.
+I made an appointment and N and I were graciously ushered in by an elderly woman with a kind demeanor, who sat at the front desk.

-It was just her and Swindler who presented with a soft-spoken gentlemanly demeanor.
+It was just her and Swindler who presented with a soft-spoken gentlemanly manner.
 He appeared to be in his late 60’s.
 It was a pleasure to visit the showroom as Mr. Swindler was extremely knowledgeable but also knew when to step away.
-It was all very low-key and we made our initial selections within an hour.
+It was all very low-key; love that.
+And, we made our initial selections within an hour.

-One of the carpets was this beautiful wool and sisal blend by Crucial Trading.
+One of the carpets was this beautiful wool and sisal blend broadloom by Crucial Trading.

 One day, I was in the city shopping for clients and stopped in to give Swindler a check for another carpet we were ordering.
 He was sitting at his desk.
-I thought nothing of it at the time, but he was engrossed in about a couple dozen or so invoices spread over his desk like a piece of wallpaper.
+I thought nothing of it at the time, but he was engrossed in about a couple dozen or so invoices spread over his desk like swatches of fabric he was trying to decide on.
 I guess I just figured that he was organizing things.

 Weeks went by and I called Swindler to check on our order but there was no answer.

-So, figuring the carpeting would be coming in soon, I sent in the final payment.
+So, being overly conscientious and figuring the carpeting would be coming in soon, I sent in the final payment.
 I wanted everything to be perfect for N and her lovely family.
 They were moving back, in less than two months, so needed to get cracking with the carpeting order!

 After a few days, I called to see if Swindler had received the check and still no answer, just the machine.
 I thought it was odd, but went about my business.
 Later that day, I tried again and still no response.
 The next day, I tried again and still no answer.

-It was then, that it dawned on me that something was just not right, but I figured that someone was ill or something like that.
+It was then, that it dawned on me that something not-so-good was up, but I figured that someone was ill or something like that.

 At the time, my husband was working a few blocks away, so I had him go over to investigate.